Older people holding hands.

 Message from the Division Director

-The Division incorporates the Specialized Geriatrics Program at the Glenrose Rehabilitation Hospital, acute geriatric care at the University of Alberta Hospital and the Royal Alexandra Hospital within the city.
-We wish to promote an active research and teaching culture where all of our patients expect to be involved and active in our programs, allowing the development of a highly active component of the academic health centre within the city.
+The Division incorporates the Specialized Geriatrics Program at the Glenrose Rehabilitation Hospital, acute geriatric care at the University of Alberta Hospital, and the Royal Alexandra Hospital within the city.
+We promote an active research and teaching culture where all of our patients can expect to be involved and active in our programs, encouraging the development of a highly active component of the academic health centre within the city.

-Our research embraces work within the Geriatric giants of incontinence, falls, frailty and delirium, coupled with knowledge translation and clinical effectiveness projects both nationally and internationally.
+Our research embraces work within the Geriatric giants of incontinence, falls, frailty, and delirium.
+Coupled with knowledge translation and clinical effectiveness projects, our research is known both nationally and internationally.

-Issues regarding our Royal College of Physicians and Surgeons of Canada approved residency program in Geriatric Medicine at University of Alberta may be addressed to Dr. Fiona Lawson, Program Director, Residency Program in Geriatric Medicine and Assistant Clinical Professor of Medicine, Division of Geriatric Medicine.
+Our residency program in Geriatric Medicine at the University of Alberta is approved by Royal College of Physicians and Surgeons of Canada.
+Any questions about the resident program may be addressed to Dr. A. Hussain, Program Director, Residency Program in Geriatric Medicine and Assistant Clinical Professor of Medicine, Division of Geriatric Medicine.

-An undergraduate special interest group in older people is also mentored within the Division.
+An undergraduate special interest group in older adults is also mentored within the Division.

 Adrian Wagg MB, FRCP, FHEA